10 Feb Theory and Practice of Questionnaire Construction and Analysis

 methodology course | level: beginner

-The aim of this course is to train students in scientifically preparing a valid and reliable questionnaire.
-Students will first learn about the possibilities and constraints of the questionnaire as a scientific method of data collection.
+The aim of this course is to train students to prepare a scientific questionnaire with an emphasis on validity and reliability issues.
+Students will first learn about the possibilities and limitations of the questionnaire as a scientific method of data collection.
 Students will learn to critically assess various types of modes (F2F, telephone, mail, Internet), question formats, response formats, and question order.
-Question format effects, as well as order, mode, context, and informant effects, are an integral part of the theory.
 Students will be taught how to move from conceptual research questions to recordable questionnaire data through the process of operationalisation.
-They will apply the theory on their own questionnaire and learn how to improve its quality by means of hands-on practical exercises, paying attention to the ethical and practical issues involved in using questionnaires.
 Attention will also be paid to issues involved with using or adapting an existing instrument.
-Finally, they will be taught how to prepare questionnaire data for analysis, how to analyze questionnaire data, how to integrate data of multiple informants, and how to report the results.
+Besides designing a questionnaire, students will also be taught how to prepare questionnaire data for analysis and how to analyze such data, and how to report the results.

 - Reproduce the main characteristics of the questionnaire as a scientific means of data collection and compare it with other methods of data collection (observation, open interview, etc.)